deltachat/deltachat-pages/en/help.md

 - Yes.
 Beside the plain text, all e-mail attachments are displayed as separate messages.
 Outgoing messages get attachments as needed automatically.

+### Who sees my profile picture?

+- You can add a profile picture in your settings.
+If you write to your contacts, other Delta Chat users automatically see it as your profile picture.

+- Contacts who don't use Delta Chat see it as an E-Mail attachment.

+- For privacy reasons, no one sees your profile picture until you write a message to them.

 ### Does Delta Chat support HTML e-mails?

 - Yes.
 If incoming e-mail lacks a plain text part, HTML-emails is converted to plain text in the app.
 Outgoing e-mails always use plain text.